-For a project manager, the emphasis is more on organisational and leadership skills, rather than knowledge of a particular industry sector.
-Although there are several levels of project management roles such as entry level, junior, manager and ultimately senior manager, the basic job description is similar.
+For a project manager, the emphasis is more on organisational and leadership skills, rather than knowledge of a particular industry.
+Although there are several levels of project management roles; entry level, junior level, manager and ultimately senior manager level, the basic job description is similar.
 In a nutshell, a project manager would oversee the delivery of a project on time and within budget.
 You would be accountable for the success or failure of the project in terms of management co-ordination, budget and completion date.
 You would work closely with the client and other stakeholders to develop scopes and objectives, as well as create a detailed project plan to track progress and manage any necessary changes.
-You would also evaluate and manage project risk and develop contingency plans and you would monitor progress and the use of resources.
+You would also evaluate and manage project risk, develop contingency plans and monitor progress and the use of resources.

 Skills and attributes needed to be a project manager include:

 As a contractor, salaries are calculated on a daily basis and are somewhat higher, on average, than the more permanent positions.
 If you wish to apply for a contractor position but want to know how it pays annually, then assuming you are going to take 20 days a year holiday, 8 Bank Holidays and not work weekends, your annual number of working days will be 233.
-By multiplying this number by the daily salaries that I found on Emolument, a salary comparison website, the grid below reflects the annual contract salary for the level of manager.
+If you then multiply this number by the daily contractual rate, you will have your annual salary.

 Whilst these figures are exciting, it must be remembered that you will probably have times when you are in between contracts and as well as that, contracts can end prematurely.

-Emolument states that a senior project manager can expect to earn the below average salaries should you wish to consider a travel opportunity and work overseas.
+A project manager can expect to earn the below average salaries should you wish to consider a travel opportunity and work overseas.
 The examples I have given include the average from entry level to senior level and I have based them on vacancies advertised on Totaljobs (09.09.2019).

 Remember, with a Practitioner qualification, not only can you apply for all the above jobs, but with the right skills and experience you can now start moving into the programme managerial roles.
 So, with all this in mind, happy job hunting!